qdm12/basedevcontainer/README.md

             ```

     1. Modify `.devcontainer/docker-compose.yml` and add `build: .` in the vscode service.
-    1. Open the VS code command palette and choose `Remote-Containers: Rebuild container`
+    1. Open the command palette in Visual Studio Code (CTRL+SHIFT+P)
+    1. Select `Dev-Containers: Rebuild Container`

 - You can bind mount a file at `/home/vscode/.welcome.sh` to modify the welcome message (use `/root/.welcome.sh` for `root`)